 The reason that Socrates is happy in the face of death is that he has spent his whole life detaching from earthly concerns of fame, reputation, wealth and comfort, and has instead pursued knowledge of and a love for Forms.
 The human being, Plato believes, is like an amphibian creature: while the human body longs for earthly comforts, its soul is made for the divine.
 The human being, unlike other earthly creatures, has an immortal soul that is oriented toward what is beyond it.
 The human soul belongs with the Good, the Beautiful, and the Just.
 Human beings have an other-worldly soul in an earthly body.
 The philosopher is the person who spends his or her whole life preparing for the soul to be united with the divine Forms.

-The ancient Jewish philosopher and theologian Clement of Alexandria believed in the God of Abraham, Isaac and Jacob.
+The ancient Jewish philosopher and theologian Philo of Alexandria believed in the God of Abraham, Isaac and Jacob.
 When he learned of Plato’s theory of the Forms, he said, “Yes, I know what these Forms are.
 They are ideas in the mind of God.”
 Ancient Christian thinkers latched onto this idea and for the following thousand years, writers from Augustine to Boethius to Anselm to John Duns Erigena to Thomas Aquinas all posited various versions of this theory, that Plato was right about there being objective standards of beauty, goodness and justice, and they are ideas in the mind of God.

 The soul of the person who has effectively separated himself from attachments to physical, material things, and has sought instead contemplation of true Goodness, Beauty and Justice, can have “good hope” the character Socrates says in the Phaedo, that he will behold these realities in their fullness upon death.